All Episodes

 You don't know when the next time he will mention it, eh?

-The next time he's on, we'll press him on that, all right?
+We'll press him on that, all right?

 Okay.

 That's probably going to be a very, very good program, The Life of P.T.
+Barnum.

 You might want to catch that.

-On the international line, you're on the air.
+On the international line or on air.

 Hello.

-Oh, hi Art.
+Oh, hi, Art.

-It's Steve from Surrey, B.C.
+It's Steve from Surrey, D.C.
+Hi, Steve.

 I'm just curious what colors it was changing to.